wusai2333/trib/doc/labs.md

 Through the entire lab, you do not need to (and should not) modify anything in the `trib` repository.
-If you feel that you have to change some code to complete your lab, please discuss it with the TA.
+If you feel that you have to change some code to complete your lab, please first discuss it with the TA.
 You are always welcome to read the code in the `trib` repository.
 If you find a bug and report it, you might get some bonus credit.

 ## Your Job